Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

 Once the last feature with a given tag is removed or untagged, that tag won't be available to be selected as a tag anymore.
 Tags will be considered removed from a project when there are no rows for a given `projectId` and `featureId` combination with a given tag name.
+This also means that a tag that was completely removed from a project wouldn't appear anymore when querying for recently used tags.

 **Capitalization uniqueness should be enforced at the service level**.
 When tagging/renaming a tag on a feature, a case insensitive check must be made first to see if there's an already existing tag, regardless of capitalization, and use